sdthompson1/babylon/docs/lang-ref.md

 ```

 the last statement is actually equivalent to `x[4] = x[4] + 1;`.

+Some lvalues are considered read-only (specifically: string literals,
+global constants, and non-ref formal parameters of the current
+function).
+It is possible to create a `ref` pointing to such a value,
+but attempting to write to it will be a compile-time error.

 There is also a rule (currently) that it is illegal to create a
 reference to an element of an allocatable array.
 This is to prevent a